Amadu-Sesay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that prints “Hello, World”
+0 - script that prints “Hello, World”
+1- A script that displays a confused smiley "(Ôo)'.